nullpo-head/Windows-10-Virtual-Desktop-Switching-Shortcut/README.md

 # Windows 10 Switch to Nth Virtual Desktop Shortcut Key

+## DEPRECATED

+This tool is now deplicated and not working.
+As of 2019/12/14, I'm using [Win10 Virtual Desktop Enhancer](https://github.com/sdias/win-10-virtual-desktop-enhancer) instead.
+Although Win10 VDE's repository is archived, it works as long as you replace its `virtual-desktop-accessor.dll` with the latest one, which you can get from [the repository of VirtualDesktopAccessor](https://github.com/Ciantic/VirtualDesktopAccessor).

 ## What is this?

 This is a small hotkey tool for mapping Ctrl + Win + number keys to  "Switch to Nth Virtual Desktop", which is missing in the Windows 10 virtual desktop shortcuts.